Edward E. Boynton House: Edward Everett Boynton

 Edward Everett Boynton was a successful lantern salesman and partner in the C. T. Ham Manufacturing Co. of Rochester.
 Despite his financial success, Boynton's personal life was marked by tragedy.
 Three of his four children died at a young age, including his daughter Beulah's twin sister Bessie.
-On April 13, 1900 (Friday the 13th) his wife passed away.
+On April 13, 1900 (Friday the 13th) his wife died.
 Beulah told Times Union Reporter William Ringle, "My father had no hobbies but me."
 When Boynton decided to move out of his home at 44 Vick Park B in Rochester, New York he commissioned Frank Lloyd Wright to design what would become Rochester's only Wright-designed home.
 Beulah Boynton recalled, "I wanted Claude Bragdon to build our house.
 My father was quite taken with Wright."
 Edward Boynton learned of Frank Lloyd Wright through a business partner, Warren McArthur.
 Wright designed the Warren McArthur House in the Kenwood District of Chicago in 1892.
 In 1906, Boynton commissioned the architect to design a home on an expansive piece of property on East Boulevard.
 Construction started in 1907 and the house was completed in 1908.
 Beulah Boynton was a teenager when she met Frank Lloyd Wright.
 She became very interested and involved in the design and construction of house.
 "I learned to read specs.
 I spotted an error in the masons laying the fireplace."

 The original deed to the property was recorded on May 13, 1907 and the building permit (certificate of occupancy) was granted on May 15, 1908.
 "The building permit, #10988, lists a two story frame and plaster dwelling, 5h'~ x 115', valuation, $10,000."
 Boynton was listed as "builder-owner" on the building permit, Frank Lloyd Wright as architect, and the contractors were Gorsline and Swan."
 George T. Swan, son of the late George L. Swan, recalled his father saying, "The contractors expected trouble with Wright but discovered to their surprise and delight that reasonably amicable relations with him were possible so long as they adhered exactly to his specifications and instructions."
 He continued, "He made no great trial for contractors," said Swan, "but he gave the workmen fits."
 I was too young to have known Mr. Wright but I heard a great deal about him from my father.

 Originally the Edward E. Boynton house occupied an approximately one acre lot.
 In addition to the 5,450 square foot residence, the property was home to a 30-foot by 60-foot reflecting pool, a tennis court, magnificent gardens and 28 American Elm trees.
-The driveway stretched the length of a city block - from East Boulevard to Hawthorn Street.
+The driveway stretched the length of a city block – from East Boulevard to Hawthorn Street.